victorhuang1/shootingRange/README.md

 **targetJ0015 ：** Making a Pure Numeral Input Box Check whether the input is a pure number or not.

-**targetJ0016 ：** Find functions related to content Write a to function that increments the start value (integer) and the end value (integer) And then print out how many even numbers there are and how many integers are divisible by 3 and how many integers are divisible by 7
+**targetJ0016 ：** Find functions related to content<br>
+Write a to function that increments the start value (integer) and the end value (integer) And then print out how many even numbers there are and how many integers are divisible by 3 and how many integers are divisible by 7
 For example the to (1, 10);
 Print the value for
 The even numbers are 5, 2, 4, 6, 8, 10
-There are three numbers that are divisible by three: 3, 6, and 9 There is one number that is divisible by seven, and they are 7
+There are three numbers that are divisible by three: 3, 6, and 9 There is one number that is divisible by seven, and they are 7<br>
+Tips:using recursion.

 **targetJ0017 ：** Control adding or removing elements